jackcary/vermontgo/registration.md

 __Pre-registration required by October 23rd, 2020!__

 - To register send an email to Pete Schumer [schumer@middlebury.edu](mailto:schumer@middlebury.edu) with the following:
-  - First Name / Last Name
+  - First name / Last name
   - Rank (AGA and/or KGS)
   - Home town
   - KGS username